Heavy-Tailed Principal Component Analysis

 We formulate a PCA problem where we assume that the observed high-dimensional data is due to a generator matrix and a low-dimensional set of features.
 Our goal is to reduce the dimensionality of the observed data matrix by only retaining the low-dimensional set of features.
-To account for a potential infinite-variance model of the data distribution, we impose a logarithmic constraint, one that we try to minimize by finding the ``best" low-dimensional vector of features under a linear transformation of the data matrix.
+To account for a potential infinite-variance model of the data distribution, we impose a logarithmic fidelity criterion, one that we try to minimize by finding the ``best" low-dimensional vector of features under a linear transformation of the data matrix.
 Except for the work of~\cite{Xie2014CauchyPCA} that implemented a Maximum-Likelihood (ML) estimator for a low-rank Cauchy matrix under a logarithmic loss, this work represents, up to our knowledge, the first generic treatment of the PCA problem for potentially heavy-tailed, infinite variance distributions under a logarithmic loss function.
-Our contributions are threefold: \begin{itemize} \item We consider correlated data, potentially heavy-tailed with infinite variance, that are subordinated to a Gaussian vector ${\bf X} = A^{\frac{1}{2}} {\bf G}$.
-Under a ``logarithmic" loss metric, we prove that the principal components of the heavy-tailed data are determined by applying the standard PCA algorithm to the covariance matrix $\Sigma$ of the underlying Gaussian vector ${\bf G}$. \item We propose and test alternative methods to estimate the covariance matrix $\Sigma$ of the vector ${\bf G}$ from the heavy-tailed data matrix $X$.
+Our contributions are threefold: \begin{itemize} \item We consider statistically dependent data, potentially heavy-tailed with infinite variance, that are subordinated to a Gaussian vector ${\bf X} = A^{\frac{1}{2}} {\bf G}$.
+Under a ``logarithmic" cost, we prove that the principal components of the heavy-tailed data are determined by performing standard PCA on ${\bf G}$, via the eigen-decomposition of its covariance matrix $\Sigma$. \item We propose and test alternative methods to estimate the covariance matrix $\Sigma$ of the vector ${\bf G}$ from the heavy-tailed data matrix $\mat{X}$.
 We compare our methods with the empirical covariance estimator and with Tyler's scatter estimator and show the superior performance, robustness, and consistency of our approach for estimating the principal directions for both Gaussian and heavy-tailed data. \item We provide experimental results for two different applications on background denoising, showing the robustness of the proposed heavy-tailed PCA compared to the standard PCA, and its enhanced suppression of heavy-tailed impulsive noise in addition to remaining adequate in the presence of standard Gaussian noise.
-The experimental results can be reproduced by using the code available on \url{https://github.com/AUB-HTP}. \end{itemize}
+The experimental results can be reproduced using the code publicly available in~\cite{aub_htp}. \end{itemize}